 Located in Summerlin, Red Rock’s guestrooms match the luxury of top resorts on the Strip with stunning views of Red Rock Canyon.

-In addition to the gaming floor you would expect from a resort in Vegas, Red Rock offers bowling, a movie theater, and numerous dining options spanning the price spectrum on-site.
+In addition to the gaming floor you would expect from a Vegas resort, Red Rock has bowling, a movie theater, and numerous on-site dining options spanning the price spectrum.

 Red Rock’s “Sandbar” Pool is among the nicest in all of Vegas and even offers poolside gaming.